 Watch your mixture as it bakes, as it can go from golden brown to burnt brown fairly quickly.
 Remember that it will continue cooking outside of the oven, so take it out early if you’re unsure.
 Don’t stir your granola while it cooks, otherwise, it won’t form into clusters.

-Allow your granola to cool thoroughly before you break it into pieces.
+Step 3: Allow your granola to cool thoroughly before you break it into pieces.
 This recipe is versatile, and you can mix and match ingredients and seasonings depending on the time of year or your mood.
-Use agave syrup, chia seeds, peanut butter… the possibilities really are endless once you know how to make the base recipe.
+Use agave syrup, chia seeds, and peanut butter… the possibilities really are endless once you know how to make the base recipe.

-Enjoy these on their own as a snack, or broke them and use them on top of your yogurt.
+Enjoy these on their own as a snack, or break them and use them on top of your yogurt.
 You can even add a little cut fruit to make it a parfait.